Bills clinch 4th straight playoff berth; beat Dolphins 32-29

 INJURIES

-Dolphins: WR Jaylen Waddle … DB Keion Crossen returned after hurting his knee in the first half, and then left with a knee injury in the fourth quarter.
+Dolphins: DB Keion Crossen returned after hurting his knee in the first half, and then left with a knee injury in the fourth quarter.

 Bills: C Mitch Morse did not return after being evaluated for a head injury in the second half.